How to Set Up OpenClaw in 2026 Without Getting Banned

 npm install -g openclaw@latest

-The first run launches a TUI (text-based UI) onboarding flow.
+When running onboarding for the first time, the system lets you choose between Web UI or TUI (text-based UI).
 Navigation: arrow keys to select, Enter to confirm, Esc to go back.
-It walks you through language selection and basic preferences before dropping you into the main interface.
+It walks you through language selection, chat platform connection, and basic preferences before dropping you into the main interface.

 Common Installation Errors